 Many employees perform their jobs from home instead of from an office or another workplace.
-Even though the work is being performed at home, the law still requires that employers must compensate non-exempt employees for all the hours they work, including overtime.
+This is particularly true during the COVID-19 pandemic.
+Employees should know that even though the work is being performed at home, the law still requires that non-exempt employees receive compensation for all the hours they work, including overtime.

 Many states have state-specific laws that cover employee compensation.
 The main federal law – the Fair Labor Standards Act – covers overtime and minimum wage.
 Many of these state and federal laws apply even if an employee is working from home.
 That means that time spent on email at home may be compensable.
 Time spent on phone calls may be compensable.
 Time spent on video conferences, like Zoom, may be compensable.
 And if these hours take an employee over forty in a particular workweek, then the employer must pay overtime compensation.